kindelia/Kindelia/WHITEPAPER.md

     | - Statement_N |         | - Statement_N |         | - Statement_N |
     '---------------'         '---------------'         '---------------'

 Kindelia nodes use Proof-of-Work consensus to order blocks canonically.
-Proof-of-State isn't intended, nor possible, since there is no native currency to stake.
+Proof-of-Stake isn't intended, nor possible, since there is no native currency to stake.
 Blocks merely group statements, of which there are 4 kinds:

 - **CTR**: declares a new constructor